 Besides the cultural heritage that you will find in Quiroga, the most notable aspect in this area is the nature.
 Quiroga belongs to the Serra do Caurel (Courel mountais), a UNESCO Global Geopark since 2019 and an authentic geological sample that hides fossils and unique remains from hundreds of millions of years ago.
 A real paradise!

 This is probably one of the most difficult stages in the Winter Way.
-In particular, the section from Nocedo to Carballo de Lor is a long and pronounced ascent, so be ready and take it easy!
-Moreover, in this section you won’t see any village or people, so it’s the best time to enjoy the peaceful and the spirituality that the solitude may provide you.
+In particular, the section from Nocedo to Carballo de Lor is a long and pronounced ascent.
+So, be ready and take it easy!
+Moreover, in this section you won’t see any village or people.
+It’s the best time to enjoy a moment of peace and the self-awareness.

-Although the lack of people and villages is important within this area, you will quickly find a little village with a fountain.
+Although the lack of people and villages is common within this area, you will quickly find a little village with a fountain.
 After crossing the roman bridge over the river Lor (14th -15th Century), used by pilgrims and residents for centuries, you will arrive in Castroncelos.
-There is here a church dedicated to the apostle Santiago El Mayor (St. James the Great).
+Here, there is a church dedicated to the apostle Santiago El Mayor (St. James the Great).

 Finally, you will reach the town of Puebla de Brollón, where you can have some food and drinks, before the short pronounced ascent you will have ahead.
 After reaching the place “Alto da Serra” (a high point in the mountain), you will start to descent towards Monforte de Lemos.